varunreddy0129/ai-social-scheduler/README.md

 - 🚫 Secrets are not hard-coded in source code
 - 🔒 Production communication uses HTTPS
 - 🛡️ Protected API routes
-- 📁 `.env` files should be excluded from Git
+- 📁 `.env` files are excluded from Git

 ### 🚨 Never commit